Gauging the Gauge and Anomaly Resolution

 \section{Abstract}

 In this paper, we explore the algebraic and geometric structures that arise from a procedure we dub "gauging the gauge", which involves the promotion of a certain global, coordinate independent symmetry to a local one.
 By gauging the global 1-form shift symmetry in a gauge theory, we demonstrate that the structure of a {Lie algebra crossed-module} and its associated 2-gauge theory arises.
 Moreover, performing this procedure once again on a 2-gauge theory generates a 3-gauge theory, based on {Lie algebra 2-crossed-modules}.
-As such, the physical procedure of "gauging the gauge" can be understood mathematically as a \textit{categorification}.
-Applications of such higher-gauge structures are considered, including gravity, higher-energy physics and condensed matter theory.
-Of particular interest is the mechanism of \textit{anomaly resolution}, in which one introduces a higher-gauge structure to absorb curvature excitations.
+As such, we show that the physical procedure of "gauging the gauge" can be understood mathematically as a \textit{categorification}.
+Applications of such higher-gauge structures are considered, including general relativity, high-energy physics and condensed matter theory.
+Of particular interest is the mechanism of \textit{anomaly resolution}, in which one introduces a higher-gauge structure to absorb curvature defects.
 This mechanism has been shown to allow one to consistently gauge an anomalous background symmetry in QFT .